EarlyHemisphere/steamprofilechanger/README.md

 5) Uploads it to Steam using the FileUploader

 ### Note
 There are better ways to accomplish this/the code can be improved.

-I just starting using it once I got it working.
+### Small bug
+Currently, there are two known issues brought by ValvePython.
+ 1. Script will crash without error at a get_web_session_cookies() or urlopen() request.
+Suspect max recursion depth reached.
+ 2. Running the script multiple times could cause it to be unable to upload images.
+Tried to combat this by adding client.logout() and client.disconnect() on KeyboardInterrupt.

+Issues are to be looked into in the future.